Introduction to Harmony

 Each folder within Harmony includes an import file, such as

 import-components.scss.
-These files import all of the separate files within its directory.
+These files import all of the separate files within the corresponding directory.
 In turn, these import files are imported into the

 harmony.scss file to create a complete stylesheet.
 New components SCSS files can be added in the target project version of this file, and will thus be imported into the project CSS file.